Pizzadreams/PythonLearning/good-to-knows.md

 Numbers in Python can be integers, floating-point numbers, or complex numbers.
 They support various arithmetic operations.

+    x = 42
+    y = 3.14159
+    z = complex(2, 3)

+    print(x)  # Output: 42
+    print(y)  # Output: 3.14159
+    print(z)  # Output: (2+3j)

 ### Strings

-Strings represent textual data and can be manipulated using various string methods and operations.
+Strings represent textual data.
+A sequence of characters that are enclosed in quotation marks signify a string.
+Although strings are immutable, you can perform various operations such as concatenation, slicing, and formatting.

+    name = "Toby"
+    greeting = "Hi, " + name

+    print(name)     # Output: Toby
+    print(greeting) # Output: Hi, Toby

+### Tuples

+Tuples are similar to lists but are immutable, meaning their elements cannot be modified once defined.
+They are useful for storing a fixed collection of values that should not be changed.
+Tuples are often used for returning multiple values from functions or as keys in dictionaries.

 ### Lists

-Lists are ordered, mutable collections of items.
+Lists are mutable, unordered collections of items.
 They allow you to store and manipulate sequences of elements.

-### Tuples

-Tuples are ordered, immutable collections of items.
-They are useful for representing fixed collections of values.
+Lists are commonly used for managing groups of related data.

+    fruits = ["apple", "banana", "orange"]
+    fruits.append("mango")

+    print(fruits)       # Output: ['apple', 'banana', 'orange', 'mango'] print(fruits[0])    # Output: apple
+    print(len(fruits))  # Output: 4

 ### Dictionaries

 Dictionaries are unordered, mutable key-value pairs.
 They provide an efficient way to store and retrieve data using keys.
+Dictionaries are used for mapping relationships

 ### Sets

-Sets are unordered collections of unique elements.
-They support mathematical set operations such as union, intersection, and difference.
+Sets are mutable unordered collections of unique elements.
+They support mathematical set operations such as union(), intersection(), and difference().

 ## Mutable vs Immutable Data Types